• Home

 The Combo chart in Excel can help you save a lot of space and time when visualizing two different data series.

-Before we dive right into the how-to guide, let’s define the chart we’ll be talking about throughout the blog post.
+Before diving right into the how-to guide, let’s define the chart we’ll discuss throughout the blog post.

 So here we go.

-A Combo Chart combines Column and Line Charts.
+A Combo Chart in Excel combines 2 charts e.g. Column and Line Graphs.

 You can make a Combo Chart with data that share a common string, such as a financial year.
 This chart can help you answer questions about your data, such as: